TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 {% include faq.html explain="Additional pupil information" %}

-You can add additional pupil information to the **Tracking Sheet** for more context, e.g. if you wanted to see how your pupil premium children are doing.
+You can add additional pupil information to the tracking sheet for more context, e.g. if you wanted to see how your pupil premium children are doing.

 You can add or remove the pupil information columns by clicking **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} on the toolbar.